ben-rogerson/craft-storybook-starter/README.md

 [Storybook](https://storybook.js.org/) is an open source tool for developing UI components in isolation.<br>
 It makes building stunning UIs organized and efficient.

+🎉 Storybook runs outside Craft in JavaScript and doesn't require a Craft plugin<br>
+🎉 Storybook works with the same Twig files from your project

-This starter sets up everything for you to be productive in Storybook and Craft and makes it easy to produce a living styleguide for your site or app.
+This starter sets up everything for you to be productive in Storybook.<br>Use Storybook to create a living styleguide from of your existing site/app.<br>

-🎉 Storybook runs in JavaScript outside Craft and doesn't require a Craft plugin.
+Take advantage of the excellent Webpack dev server to create solid components with mock data.

 ## Storybook Features